sass/sass/doc-src/SASS_CHANGELOG.md

 * `index()` now returns `null` rather than `false` if the value isn't found in the list.

+* All variable assignments not at the top level of the document are now local by default.
+If there's a global variable with the same name, it won't be overwritten unless the `!global` flag is used.
+For example, `$var: value !global` will assign to `$var` globally.

 ## 3.3.0 (Unreleased)

 ### SassScript Maps